Coronavirus (COVID-19): vaccines

 The Janssen vaccine is given as one single dose.
 This means that you don't need a second dose of this vaccine.

-If you have the Pfizer vaccine, you will need to wait for 15 to 30 minutes before you can go home.
+If you have the Pfizer vaccine, you might need to wait for 15 to 30 minutes before you can go home.
 This is so the doctor can keep an eye on you, in case you have any side effects that suggest that you might be allergic to the ingredients of the vaccine.

 If you have have a severe allergic reaction after the vaccine, you might need treatment.
 This will usually be an injection of adrenaline.